 - Reasons why laptops overheat

-A computer overheats from not having enough internal airflow, the external temperature is too hot, one or more components are not being cooled effectively, or some parts are overworking.
+A computer overheats from insufficient internal airflow.
+The external temperature is too hot, one or more components are not cooling effectively, or some parts are overworking.
 Faulty components generating too much heat can be attributed to insufficient cooling, general failure, or age.

 Some other symptoms include: